workframers/clojure.nyc/resources/templates/md/pages/sponsorship.md

  :navbar? true}

-If you're interested in promoting your brand and interacting with the Clojure community in New York, `clojure/nyc` is great way to reach more than 1,500 (and growing!)
+If you're interested in promoting your brand and interacting with the Clojure community in New York, Clojure/NYC is great way to reach more than 1,500 (and growing!)
 Clojurists.

-Here are some of the things that all `clojure/nyc` sponsors get:
+Here are some of the things that all Clojure/NYC sponsors get:

-- Branding: We'll put your logo on the official `clojure/nyc` and `ClojureBridge NYC` t-shirts, and on the clojure.nyc website.
+- Branding: We'll put your logo on the official Clojure/NYC and ClojureBridge NYC t-shirts, and on the clojure.nyc website.
 - Shout-outs: We'll mention your organization at the start of each event.
 We'll also tweet about you -- just tell us what you'd like folks to know.
 - Highlighted Job Openings: We'll list and highlight any job openings you've got available on our newsletter, which goes out to our mailing list full of awesome Clojure engineers.
-- Swag distribution: If you'd like to give out merch, we'll hand it out to attendees at our events.
+- Swag distribution: If you'd like to give out merch, we'll hand it out to
+- attendees at our events.
 - Placement: We'll include information about your organization as part ClojureBridge NYC materials.